The Charles Schwab Co. (NYSE:SCHW) EVP Jonathan M. Craig Sells 3,813 Shares

 The Charles Schwab Co.
-(NYSE:SCHW) EVP Jonathan M. Craig sold 3,813 shares of the business’s stock in a transaction dated Tuesday, December 29th.
+(NYSE:SCHW) EVP Jonathan M. Craig sold 3,813 shares of the stock in a transaction that occurred on Tuesday, December 29th.
 The stock was sold at an average price of $52.99, for a total transaction of $202,050.87.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available at this hyperlink.

-The Charles Schwab (NYSE:SCHW) last issued its earnings results on Thursday, October 15th.
+The Charles Schwab (NYSE:SCHW) last announced its earnings results on Thursday, October 15th.
 The financial services provider reported $0.48 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $0.47 by $0.01.
-The business had revenue of $2.45 billion for the quarter, compared to analysts’ expectations of $2.43 billion.
-The Charles Schwab had a net margin of 29.80% and a return on equity of 14.02%.
-The business’s revenue for the quarter was down 9.7% compared to the same quarter last year.
-During the same quarter in the previous year, the firm posted $0.70 EPS.
-On average, equities research analysts predict that The Charles Schwab Co. will post 2.17 earnings per share for the current fiscal year.
+The Charles Schwab had a return on equity of 14.02% and a net margin of 29.80%.
+The firm had revenue of $2.45 billion for the quarter, compared to analyst estimates of $2.43 billion.
+During the same quarter last year, the firm posted $0.70 EPS.
+The business’s revenue was down 9.7% on a year-over-year basis.
+On average, sell-side analysts expect that The Charles Schwab Co. will post 2.17 earnings per share for the current year.

-A number of institutional investors and hedge funds have recently modified their holdings of SCHW.
-BlackRock Inc. grew its holdings in The Charles Schwab by 4.5% during the 3rd quarter.
-BlackRock Inc. now owns 96,763,496 shares of the financial services provider’s stock valued at $3,505,743,000 after buying an additional 4,192,617 shares in the last quarter.
-Massachusetts Financial Services Co.
-MA grew its stake in The Charles Schwab by 8.1% during the third quarter.
-Massachusetts Financial Services Co.
-MA now owns 19,745,353 shares of the financial services provider’s stock valued at $715,374,000 after acquiring an additional 1,483,289 shares in the last quarter.
-Ninety One UK Ltd increased its holdings in The Charles Schwab by 0.5% during the 3rd quarter.
-Ninety One UK Ltd now owns 10,601,191 shares of the financial services provider’s stock worth $384,081,000 after acquiring an additional 52,612 shares during the period.
-Diamond Hill Capital Management Inc. lifted its stake in The Charles Schwab by 9.0% in the 3rd quarter.
-Diamond Hill Capital Management Inc. now owns 10,182,927 shares of the financial services provider’s stock worth $368,927,000 after purchasing an additional 840,420 shares in the last quarter.
-Finally, APG Asset Management N.V. boosted its holdings in The Charles Schwab by 0.3% in the 2nd quarter.
-APG Asset Management N.V. now owns 6,894,585 shares of the financial services provider’s stock valued at $207,117,000 after purchasing an additional 21,800 shares during the period.
-85.31% of the stock is currently owned by institutional investors and hedge funds.
+Several equities research analysts have commented on SCHW shares.
+Deutsche Bank Aktiengesellschaft upgraded The Charles Schwab from a “hold” rating to a “buy” rating and upped their price objective for the stock from $43.00 to $53.00 in a research report on Wednesday, November 11th.
+Credit Suisse Group upped their price objective on The Charles Schwab from $41.00 to $43.00 and gave the stock a “neutral” rating in a research report on Tuesday, November 3rd.
+Bank of America upped their price objective on The Charles Schwab from $40.00 to $42.00 and gave the stock a “neutral” rating in a research report on Friday, October 16th.
+Wells Fargo & Company upgraded The Charles Schwab from an “equal weight” rating to an “overweight” rating and upped their price objective for the stock from $44.00 to $58.00 in a research report on Tuesday, December 1st.
+Finally, Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell upgraded The Charles Schwab from a “neutral” rating to a “buy” rating and upped their price objective for the stock from $44.00 to $54.00 in a research report on Tuesday, November 17th.
+Six investment analysts have rated the stock with a hold rating and seven have assigned a buy rating to the company’s stock.
+The company presently has an average rating of “Buy” and an average target price of $46.54.

 The Charles Schwab Company Profile